Siftah/get_iplayer/githead.md

-## Instructions for installing get_iplayer Git HEAD version
+## Instructions for installing get_iplayer Git HEAD

 1. **Download from the Git repository**